HiperMaximus/separable_group_vae/README.md

 ## 1. Project Overview

 This document provides a comprehensive theoretical and practical guide to implementing a Group Convolutional Neural Network (G-CNN) that is equivariant to the action of the 2D Similarity group, $Sim(2)$.
 The $Sim(2)$ group is the set of transformations on $\mathbb{R}^2$ comprising translations, rotations, and isotropic scaling.
+This  repository is concerned mainly on the application to medical images (in particular histopathological images).

-An image, conceptualized as a function $f: \mathbb{R}^2 \to \mathbb{R}^C$, is transformed under the action of an element $g \in Sim(2)$.
-A network is said to be equivariant if a transformation of the input image results in an equivalent transformation of the network's feature representations.
+To this end an image, is conceptualized as a function $f: \mathbb{R}^2 \to \mathbb{R}^C$ (usually $C = 3$ for RGB images), so it can be thought as the coordinates of the $xy$-plane mapped to individual pixel values.
+In particular for medical images, these images can be transformed under the action of an element $g \in Sim(2)$ and conserve their properties (a cancerous cell is the same cancerous cell regardless of translation, zoom or rotation).
+A network is said to be equivariant if a transformation of the input (image) results in an equivalent transformation of the network's feature representations (e.g. rotation of the input rotates the same way the feature representations).

 The motivation for enforcing $Sim(2)$-equivariance is to build a strong geometric inductive bias into the model.
 This enables the network to generalize from a single view of an object to recognize it under different positions, orientations, and scales, thereby improving data efficiency and robustness.